TravelTripperWeb-Sites/sample-website/README.md

 As a result - the same `region1` block will be rendered twice on the page: firstly by the direct `region` tag, and then via the included `reg_sample.html` file.

 ## Custom templates and Widgets
-Custom templates allow to render a custom data structure as a region content.
-However, CMS has only HTML editor as a defaut duilt-in editor.
-To extend CMS's UI and allow editing region's items based on a custom template the files `_widgets/show.html` and `_widgets/edit.html` are needed.
+Custom templates allow rendering a custom data structure as region content.
+The CMS only has an HTML editor as a defaut built-in editor.
+To extend the CMS UI and allow editing region items based on a custom template, the files `_widgets/show.html` and `_widgets/edit.html` are needed.
 Those files are loaded when preview and edit screens are opened in the CMS's region editor.

 The limitations for those files are:
-* Files must have a valid HAML content.
-In case plain text is used it's important to avoid any indentation
+* Files must have valid HAML content.
+In case plain text is used, it's important to avoid any indentation
-* AngularJS bindins must be used to show/update PED content.
-There are `ped` and `content` variable in Angular's scope. `ped` variable allows to define any additional attribute for a PED object. `content` variable is set to PED's object `content` attribute.
+* AngularJS bindings must be used to show and update PED content.
+There are `ped` and `content` variables in Angular's scope.
+The `ped` variable allows you to define any additional attribute for a PED object. `content` variable is set to PED's object `content` attribute.
-* Files should define `ng-template`s which `id` is `template_name.show` or `template_name.edit`.
+* Files should define `ng-template`s with an `id` of `template_name.show` or `template_name.edit`.

-As an example, the following content can be used:
+As an example, the following can be used to define three types of widgets 'text' and 'text1' (which are identical), and 'color_text' which has the additional property 'color' and uses the property 'text' instead of 'content'.
 > _widgets/show.html

 ```